 Law enforcement officers in New Jersey and Pennsylvania routinely issue citations for a variety of behind-the-wheel infractions, but how serious are the consequences for those who choose to ignore the citation?
 Cited motorists are often unaware of the potential effects of dismissing a traffic violation, causing many people to ignore the citation, procrastinate, and miss payment deadlines.
 This type of response is central to an idea that is commonly held by motorists: A traffic citation is no big deal.
 Eventually, it will either go away or I’ll have to pay a little bit of money to get out of it.

 Realities of Ignoring Traffic Citations:

-A proven legal source on traffic offenses in both states duly underscores that.
-It notes that “the criminal justice system seeks quick resolutions to criminal matters.”
+Law enforcement does not consider traffic citations negotiation pieces.
+They are given to the violating motorist with the expectation that they will be dealt with in a timely manner.
+A proven legal source on traffic offenses in New Jersey and Pennsylvania notes that “the criminal justice system seeks quick resolutions to criminal matters.”

-- one or more court appearances
+- One or more court appearances

-- fees, fines and various other additional costs
+- Fees and other extraneous costs

-- mandatory attendance in rehabilitative programs
+- Mandatory attendance of rehabilitative programs

-- ignition interlock device installation
+- Ignition interlock device installation

-- suspended or revoked license
+- Suspended or revoked license